mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:30AM on 17 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- "High river levels may lead to flooding.
+- High river levels may lead to flooding.

-Flooding of low lying land and roads remains possible today, 16 December 2025, particularly along the River Thames in the Shifford area.
-The forecast is for rain clearing through the morning, leaving a predominantly dry afternoon and night.
-River levels are currently stable or falling.
-In the upper reaches of the River Thames, river levels are expected to rise again today in response to overnight rainfall.
+Flooding of low lying land and roads is expected overnight, 16 December 2025, particularly along the River Thamesbetween Lechlade and Shifford.
+The forecast is for a predominantly dry night and morning tomorrow, 17 December 2025, before persistent rainfall moves in tomorrow afternoon.
+River levels are rising slowly in response to recent rainfall.
+It is expected that river levels will rise further in response to forecast rainfall over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 16 December 2025 or as the situation changes."
+This message will be updated by 09:00 17 December 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
 - Rising river levels today may lead to flooding.
 Flooding is possible on 16 December 2025.